dpgithub87/Pokedex/README.md

 - Need to have proper Database design for Microservices which requires database.
 - Add model validations wherever needed

-## Docker Image creation via pipelines
-You can use the PodedexApi/Dockerfile in any build pipelines to build images that can be published to any cloud container registry, then deployed to the Kubernetes cluster by Release pipelines.
-Sample Tech stack: Azure DevOps build pipeline, Release pipeline, Azure Container Registry & AKS

 ### Integration
 - Message Queuing systems such as Azure Service Bus used for communication between microservices
 - gPRC could be used as an alternative communication mechanism between microservices